 - 6 ozs low sodium chicken broth (plus a a bit more if needed)

-- 1 tbsp roasted garlic, or 2 cloves minced fresh garlic
+- 1 tablespoon roasted garlic, or 2 cloves minced fresh garlic

 - 1 ½ cups roasted turkey